Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Sound familiar to you?

-Of course, internships and practicum placements have to be arranged locally.
 But with much of the classroom work shifted to remote options, you may find it easier and less taxing to go with an online master’s in addiction counseling.
+Just make sure the online program you choose is approved by your state board and provides the same quality of education and clinical preparation as campus-based options.

-Earning a master’s degree in this field shows that you are one of the people who is serious about doing something about the addiction crisis plaguing communities across the country.
+Earning a master’s degree in this field shows that you are one of the people who are serious about doing something about the addiction crisis plaguing communities across the country.
 That’s a stance that has value you can’t measure simply by the salary you receive.
 But in terms of helping people who need that expertise, it’s pure gold.

-2023 US Bureau of Labor Statistics salary and employment figures for Substance Abuse, Behavioral Disorder, and Mental Health Counselors reflect national data, not school-specific information.
+2024 US Bureau of Labor Statistics salary and employment figures for Substance Abuse, Behavioral Disorder, and Mental Health Counselors reflect national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed April 2024.
+Data accessed November 2025.